rubyeffect/fund_america/README.md

 ## Usage

-The details on usage are present at: http://www.rubyeffect.com/blog/category/fundamerica/.
+The details on usage of FundAmerica gem are present at: http://www.rubyeffect.com/blog/category/fundamerica/.
 If you wish to see FundAmerica's API documentation, please visit the url: https://apps.fundamerica.com/support/documentation

+Entity End Points Usage - http://www.rubyeffect.com/blog/fundamerica-gem-entity-endpoints/

 ## TODO